-So now that you have all these safety tips, let’s take a look at some of the tools you can carry to help keep yourself safe.
+So now that you have all these safety tips, let’s take a look at some of the self defense tools you can carry to help keep yourself safe.
 Some we have already mentioned above, some are new.

 - Use a theft proof bag.
 Having your bag, wallet, phone or other valuables stolen from inside your bag in a crowded space is one of the most common nuisances traveler face in most crowded cities.
 Even the safest countries have popular pickpocket areas where thieves operate.
-PacSafe is a highly recommended and rated company that spealizes in this.
+PacSafe is a highly recommended and rated company that specializes in this.
 Their products are uniquely designed not to be slashed, they have safe locks and zips and will keep your belongings safe.
-With so many other distracted and unprepared travelers, you just need to be a bit better not to be the easy target and Pacsafe will definitely make you a tough target.
+With so many other distracted and unprepared travelers, you just need to be a bit better not to be the easy target and PacSafe will definitely make you a tough target.
 Plus nowadays, they make cute and fancy bags that don’t look like your high-school backpack.

 - Diversion items.
 The best way to keep money away from thieve is to hide it in plain sight in places that are not appealing to anyone.
 For example, in a plastic water bottle, a packet of tissues or a market.
 Stash-it makes diversion items of everyday products that no thief would want to steal so you can keep a stash of emergency money in case of need.